Axway/mft-convert/content/en/docs/TransferCFT/cft_glossary.md

 #### CFT API:

-Programming interface used to integrate Transfer CFT{{< TransferCFT/axwayvariablesComponentShortName  >}} into applications developed in either C or COBOL.
+Programming interface used to integrate {{< TransferCFT/axwayvariablesComponentShortName  >}} into applications developed in either C or COBOL.

 <span id="CFTACCNT"></span>